coniks-sys/coniks-go/client/README.md

 ```

 ## Disclaimer
-Please keep in mind that this CONIKS client implementation is under active development.
+Please keep in mind that this CONIKS client is under active development.
 The repository may contain experimental features that aren't fully tested.
+We recommend using a [tagged release](https://github.com/coniks-sys/coniks-go/releases).